-The University intends to provide a safe environment consistent with that required in an academic institution.
-Consequently, the Campus Safety department communicates openly with the Los Angeles County Sheriff Department concerning any crimes witnessed or reported to them (for more information on the Campus Safety department, see 5.0 above).
-Even though the University takes such efforts to provide for a secure and safe environment, it must be recognized that ultimately each individual is also responsible for his or her own safety and security.
+The University and HCEC intend to provide a safe environment consistent with that required in an academic institution.
+Consequently, the Campus Safety department and HCEC staff communicate openly with the Hayward Police Department concerning any crimes witnessed or reported to them (for more information on the Campus Safety department, see 5.0 above).
+Even though the University and HCEC take such efforts to provide for a secure and safe environment, it must be recognized that ultimately each individual is also responsible for his or her own safety and security.
 Within these guidelines, the following protocols are encouraged:

-- Report all crimes immediately to Campus Safety at extension 333 from a campus phone or (562) 902-3333. - Prompt reporting may assist in the apprehension and prevention of future crimes.
-Preserve all evidence. - Report all suspicious persons, circumstances, or situations to Campus Safety officers or CSAs (see 5.0 above) as soon as feasible. - Utilize the "Report It" tool to confidentially report suspect, concerning, or criminal behavior. - Please provide as many specific details that may be relevant to the crime/incident/issue (who, where, what, when, etc.)
+- Report all crimes immediately to Campus Safety at (562) 902-3333 or HCEC safety staff by calling (510) 706-0513 or (510) 784-2600 x 72824. - Prompt reporting may assist in the apprehension and prevention of future crimes.
+Preserve all evidence. - Report all suspicious persons, circumstances, or situations to Campus Safety officers, HCEC safety staff, or CSAs (see 5.0 above) as soon as feasible. - Utilize the "Report It" tool to confidentially report suspect, concerning, or criminal behavior. - Please provide as many specific details that may be relevant to the crime/incident/issue (who, where, what, when, etc.)